 On May 27, 2014, the Partnership completed the private offering of \$500 million 2.400% senior notes due 2019 (2019 Notes), \$600 million 3.900% senior notes due 2024 (2024 Notes) and \$550 million 5.000% senior notes due 2044 (2044 Notes), with registration rights.
 The Partnership received aggregate proceeds of \$1.63 billion.
 Certain of the proceeds were used to repay the \$1.05 billion senior unsecured term loan facility (Term Loan Facility), and certain of the proceeds were used to repay the Enable Oklahoma \$250 million variable rate term loan and the Enable Oklahoma \$200 million 6.875% senior notes due July 15, 2014, and for general corporate purposes.
-See Note 16 for discussion of the repayment of the Enable Oklahoma \$200 million 6.875% senior notes.
+On July 15, 2014, the Partnership repaid the Enable Oklahoma \$200 million 6.875% senior notes.
 A wholly owned subsidiary of CenterPoint Energy has guaranteed collection of the Partnership's obligations under the 2019 Notes and 2024 Notes, on an unsecured subordinated basis, subject to automatic release on May 1, 2016.

 The Partnership also has a \$1.4 billion senior unsecured revolving credit facility (Revolving Credit Facility) that is scheduled to expire on May 1, 2018.
-As of June 30, 2014, there were no principal advances and \$2 million in letters of credit outstanding under the Revolving Credit Facility.
+As of September 30, 2014, there were no principal advances and \$2 million in letters of credit outstanding under the Revolving Credit Facility.
 However, as discussed below, commercial paper borrowings effectively reduce our borrowing capacity under this Revolving Credit Facility.

 The Revolving Credit Facility permits outstanding borrowings to bear interest at the LIBOR and/or an alternate base rate, at the Partnership's election, plus an applicable margin.
 The applicable margin is based on the Partnership's applicable credit ratings.
-As of June 30, 2014, the applicable margin for LIBOR-based borrowings under the Revolving Credit Facility was 1.625% based on the Partnership's credit ratings.
+As of September 30, 2014, the applicable margin for LIBOR-based borrowings under the Revolving Credit Facility was 1.625% based on the Partnership's credit ratings.
 In addition, the Revolving Credit Facility requires the Partnership to pay a fee on unused commitments.
 The commitment fee is based on the Partnership's applicable credit rating from the rating agencies.
-As of June 30, 2014, the commitment fee under the Revolving Credit Facility was 0.25% per annum based on the Partnership's credit ratings.
+As of September 30, 2014, the commitment fee under the Revolving Credit Facility was 0.25% per annum based on the Partnership's credit ratings.

 In January 2014, the Partnership commenced a commercial paper program, pursuant to which the Partnership is authorized to issue up to \$1.4 billion of commercial paper.
 The commercial paper program is supported by our Revolving Credit Facility, and outstanding commercial paper effectively reduces our borrowing capacity thereunder.
-As of June 30, 2014, no amounts were outstanding under our commercial paper program.
+As of September 30, 2014, \$95 million was outstanding under our commercial paper program.
 Any reduction in our credit ratings could prevent us from accessing the commercial paper markets.

-As of June 30, 2014, the Partnership's debt included Enable Oklahoma's \$200 million of 6.875% senior notes due July 2014, and \$250 million of 6.25% senior notes due March 2020 (collectively, the Enable Oklahoma Senior Notes).
-The Enable Oklahoma Senior Notes have \$31 million unamortized premium at June 30, 2014, which relates to the senior notes due March 2020.
+As of September 30, 2014, the Partnership's debt included \$250 million of 6.25% senior notes due March 2020 (the Enable Oklahoma Senior Notes).
+The Enable Oklahoma Senior Notes have \$30 million unamortized premium at September 30, 2014.

-Unamortized debt expense of \$18 million and \$9 million at June 30, 2014 and December 31, 2013, respectively, is classified in Other Assets in the Condensed Consolidated Balance Sheets and is being amortized over the life of the respective debt.
-Unamortized premium on long-term debt of \$31 million and \$37 million at June 30, 2014 and December 31, 2013, respectively, is classified as either Long-Term Debt or Current Portion of Long-Term Debt, consistent with the underlying debt instrument, in the Condensed Consolidated Balance Sheets and is being amortized over the life of the respective debt.
+Unamortized debt expense of \$17 million and \$9 million at September 30, 2014 and December 31, 2013, respectively, is classified in Other Assets in the Condensed Consolidated Balance Sheets and is being amortized over the life of the respective debt.
+Unamortized premium on long-term debt of \$30 million and \$37 million at September 30, 2014 and December 31, 2013, respectively, is classified as either Long-Term Debt or Current Portion of Long-Term Debt, consistent with the underlying debt instrument, in the Condensed Consolidated Balance Sheets and is being amortized over the life of the respective debt